Welcome To Annapolis County

-Annapolis County Recreation Services is pleased to present the Annapolis County Outdoor Recreation Map.
-Its purpose is to showcase active outdoor recreation opportunities in hopes that residents and visitors will explore the County and have fun planning outdoor adventures in all four seasons.
-There is so much to see and do!
+The County of Annapolis is pleased to present the Annapolis County Outdoor Recreation Map.
+The purpose is to showcase outdoor recreation opportunities that will inspire and encourage residents and visitors to explore the County and have fun planning active outdoor adventures during all four seasons.

-It is also meant to support an Active Transportation network happening across Nova Scotia, and indeed Canada, aimed at getting folks walking, running, biking, wheeling, in-line skating, and/or paddling as modes of transportation to work, to school and at play.
+It is meant to support an active outdoor network happening across Nova Scotia, and indeed Canada, aimed at getting folks moving in nature and in the great outdoors.

 Bay of Fundy

-Coastal regions in Annapolis County are dotted with small pebble beaches and rocky outcrops.
+Coastal regions in Annapolis County are dotted with small tidal pebble beaches and rocky outcrops.
 Hiking along the shore is certainly a challenge, but it is a unique adventure; locals refer to this activity as beach combing or racking.
+A reasonable flat easy one is located at the Young's Cove Coastal Access Park.
 Be sure to take a camera and pack a picnic lunch or snack.
-Remember it takes longer to hike one kilometre of coastline as it is uneven and requires some rock scrambling.
-Therefore you are encouraged to watch the tides as they can leave a hiker stranded!
+Please watch the tides!

-Hike the Delaps Cove Wilderness Trail along the Bay of Fundy shore and plan to take a picnic and binoculars.
-There are two trails, Bohaker and Charlies, and if you are looking for an extra adventure, return from Charlies Trail along the Bay shore.
+Hike the Delaps Cove Wilderness Trail along the Bay of Fundy shore.
+There are two trails, Bohaker and Charlies, and if you are looking for an extra adventure, return from Charlies Trail along the Bay Shore.

 Many of the local wharves/beach areas provide coastal access or you can look for designated public parks along the shore.

 Kejimkujik National Park and Natural Historic Site of Canada